T Coronae Borealis: Description

 T CrB normally has a magnitude of about 10, which is near the limit of typical binoculars.
 Two well-documented outbursts have been observed, reaching magnitude 2.0 on May 12, 1866 and magnitude 3.0 on February 9, 1946, though a more recent paper shows the 1866 outburst with a possible peak range of magnitude 2.5±0.5.
-Even when at peak magnitude of 2.5, this recurrent nova is dimmer than about 120 brightest stars in the night sky, but easily visible to the naked eye.
+When at peak magnitude of 2.5, this recurrent nova is dimmer than about 100 brightest stars in the night sky, but easily visible to the naked eye.